SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 or one of its subtypes.
 If so, it returns ``true``; otherwise, it returns ``false``.

+..
+TR: Why is a trivially true "is" check a compile error?
+   For example:
+   if "hello" is String {}

 The ``as`` operator explicitly specifies that the value of its left-hand argument is to be treated as the type specified